Hexheld/hexheld-docs/MD/Pilot16.md

 This register is combined with the `F` register to form the 16-bit register pair `KF`.

-NOTE: The processor does not perform any adjustment to this register's value to handle crosses of bank boundaries.
-It is only changed by "far" flow control.
+NOTE: The processor does not perform any adjustment to this register's value in any situation where `PC` wraps around.
+It is only changed by "far" flow control instructions and by interrupt handlers starting.

 ### Interrupt Enable Mask (`E`)